Norah1197/content-ops-starter/content/pages/index.md

             flexDirection: row
         type: FeaturedItem
       - type: FeaturedItem
-        title: "\U0001F7EA Emotional Resilience & Mental Well-being"
+        title: "\U0001F7EA Personal Growth & Empowerment"
-        subtitle: "\U0001F9D8‍♀️ Manage stress, anxiety, and difficult emotions with confidence."
+        subtitle: "\U0001F331 Empower yourself to live authentically and embrace change."
-        text: >
+        text: >+
-          Life throws challenges your way, but you don’t have to drown in them.
-          Therapy equips you with tools to regulate your emotions, process anxiety, and move through life with strength and clarity.
+          *We all grow and evolve, but it’s easy to feel stuck or unsure about making changes.
+I support women in embracing their potential and developing a mindset that helps them take control of their futures, whether it's in relationships, career, or personal dreams.*

         image:
           type: ImageBlock
           url: /images/icon1.svg